jtran/veb-tree/README.md

 The graph shows that the runtime for the van Emde Boas tree levels off since it's proportional to the key size _u_, not the number of items in the tree _n_.
 BTreeMap's runtime, on the other hand, continues to grow with _n_.
-However, the standard library's BTreeMap is optimized well, is very cache friendly, and is faster overall, even with 40 million entries.

-Reducing the size of the keys by using u32 for the key type, VebTreeMap is faster than BTreeMap.
-This is not currently shown in a graph.
+Depending on your processor, reducing the size of the keys by using u32 or smaller for the key type may make VebTreeMap even faster.

 [btree-map-docs]: https://doc.rust-lang.org/std/collections/struct.BTreeMap.html